Trung-TinNGUYEN/NamsGLoME-Simulation/README.md

 # NamsGLoME-Simulation
-This repository contains all the numerical experiments (R code) for "Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models (NamsGLoME)".
+This repository contains all numerical experiments (R code) for "Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models (NamsGLoME)".

 # Article
-[axXiv](https://arxiv.org/abs/2104.02640) Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models
+[axXiv: ](https://arxiv.org/abs/2104.02640) Non-asymptotic Penalization Criteria for Model Selection in Mixture of Experts Models

 ## Description of the codes: